Substance Abuse and Social Isolation

 Coping with a loved one’s alcohol or drug problem can be extremely draining for you as an innocent bystander.
 It is difficult to watch them throw away opportunities in favor of when they can get their next fix.
 The lengths they are willing to go to may seem extreme to you.
 However, it is important that you remain present for them without offering judgment for their condition.

-This means that you will need to engage in good self-care, set firm boundaries with your loved one.
+This means that you will need to engage in good self-care, and set firm boundaries with your loved one.
 You may potentially seek counseling for your own well-being.

 Remember that it is not up to you to heal your loved one from their addiction.
 Instead, you should arm yourself with resources that they can use if and when they are ready to reach out for help putting a stop to their drug and alcohol use.